GlasgowEmbedded/glasgow/README.md

 ### ... with Linux?

-You will need Python 3.7 (or a newer version, in which case replace `3.7` with that version below) and sdcc.
+You will need git, build tools, sdcc, Python 3.7 (or a newer version, in which case replace `3.7` with that version below).
 On a Debian or Ubuntu system these can be installed with:

-    apt-get install python3.7 sdcc
+    apt-get install --no-install-recommends git build-essential sdcc \
+      python3.7 python3-setuptools python3-libusb1 python3-aiohttp python3-bitarray python3-crcmod

 Obtain the source code: